-As a means of augmenting its liquidity, the Bank had an available borrowing source of \$10.5 million from the Federal Reserve Discount Window, to which the Bank pledged loans with a carrying value of \$10.7 million, and had no borrowings as of December 31, 2016.
+As a means of augmenting its liquidity, the Bank had an available borrowing source of \$8.5 million from the Federal Reserve Discount Window, to which the Bank pledged securities with a carrying value of \$9.0 million, and had no borrowings as of December 31, 2017.
 In December 2012, the Bank established a line of credit with Raymond James & Associates, Inc. for repurchase agreements up to \$100.0 million.
 The Bank established unsecured federal funds lines of credit totaling \$95.0 million from three financial institutions in June 2014 primarily to support short-term liquidity.